CONTENTS

 is it worthwhile to pursue a formal brain death diagnosis?

-- Potential reasons to pursue formal diagnosis might include:
+- Potential reasons to pursue a formal diagnosis of brain death:

 - Required prior to organ donation.

-- The patient is obviously moribund (without any potential for organ donation).
+- The patient is in multiorgan failure and obviously moribund (without any potential for organ donation).

 - There is no confusion regarding goals of care.